-- A. Employees with less than four years continuous service shall accrue vacation credit at the rate of .03875 an hour for each full hour in pay status.
-(Equal to 3.1 hours for full-time in a full pay period.)
-In no case shall an employee with less than four (4) years continuous service accumulate more than 320 hours vacation leave. - B. Employees with over four years of continuous service shall accrue vacation credit at the rate of .05875 hour for each full hour in pay status.
-(Equal to 4.7 hours per full-time in a pay period.)
-In no case shall an employee with more than four years continuous service accumulate more than 400 hours vacation leave. - C. Employees with over eleven years of continuous service shall accrue vacation credit at the rate of .07750 hour for each full hour in pay status.
-(Equal to 6.2 hours per full-time in a pay period.)
-In no case shall an employee with more than eleven years continuous service accumulate more than 400 hours vacation leave.
+- A. Employees with less than four years continuous service shall accrue vacation credit at the rate of .03875 an hour for each full hour in pay status (equal to 3.1 hours for full-time in a full pay period).
+Maximum accumulation of three hundred twenty (320) hours vacation leave. - B. Employees with over four years of continuous service shall accrue vacation credit at the rate of .05875 hour for each full hour in pay status (equal to 4.7 hours per full-time in a pay period).
+Maximum accumulation of three hundred twenty (320) hours vacation leave.

+C. Employees with over eleven years of continuous service shall accrue vacation credit at the rate of .07750 hour for each full hour in pay status (equal to 6.2 hours per full-time in a pay period).
+Maximum accumulation of three hundred twenty (320) hours vacation leave.